telecombcn-dl/2018-dlai-team10/README.md

 Quick, Draw! is a game that was created in 2016 to educate the public in a playful way about how AI works.
 The basic idea of the game is that it tells the player a simple concept (such as banana, apple...) and he/she has to draw it in a certain amount of time.
 While the player is drawing, the AI [...]

 However, since the training data comes from the game itself, drawings can be incomplete or may not match the label.
-The challenge consists on building a recognizer that can effectively learn from this noisy data and perform well on a manually-labeled test set from a different distribution.
+The challenge consists on building a recognizer that can effectively learn from this **very noisy data** and perform well on a manually-labeled test set from a different distribution.

 Competition link: https://www.kaggle.com/c/quickdraw-doodle-recognition